pranitpatilgit/Kalah/README.md

 ### **Future Improvements**

-- Code can be made more configurable to change number of pits currently there are fixed 12 pits 5 for each player and each player has one house.
+- Code can be made more configurable to change number of pits. e.g. each player has 8 pits instead of 6
 - Inclusion of a sample running test which shows a complete game running